ShaoxiongYuan/ShaoxiongYuan.github.io/tech-tidbits/openclaw.md

 For individual power users and technical teams, the value proposition is compelling: a self-assembling digital workforce running on modest hardware for a modest API budget.
 For institutional and regulated environments, the security and compliance gaps currently make it unsuitable for direct deployment, though the fundamental architecture it has pioneered will shape the next generation of enterprise AI tools.

 The lobster has molted into something genuinely new.
-Whether OpenClaw itself, an OpenAI product built on its lessons, or an institutional fork with proper guardrails — the era of AI that acts rather than merely advises has demonstrably arrived.
+Whether OpenClaw itself, an OpenAI product built on its lessons, or an institutional fork with proper guardrails.
+The era of AI that acts rather than merely advises has demonstrably arrived.

 ---